Master's Degree Programme in Physical and Chemical Sciences: Astronomy and Space Physics

 The methodology module covers observational techniques, data analysis methods, and numerical methods.
 Here, you will take courses in the methods of observational astrophysics, optics, statistical and simulation methods, signal and image processing, time-series analysis and Fourier transforms.

-You are free to choose the thematic module from those offered in the faculty or take a suitable minor subject, even one offered by other faculties such as computer science, mathematics, chemistry, business creation and innovation.
-Thematic modules offered by this programme include Special courses in space sciences, Space Technology, and Optical instrumentation design and technology.
+You are free to choose the thematic module from those offered in the faculty or take a suitable minor subject, even one offered by other faculties such as computer science, mathematics, chemistry, business creation, and innovation.
+Thematic modules offered by this programme include Special Courses in Space Sciences and Instrumentation for Space Sciences.

-The Special courses in space physics will give you a deeper understanding of e.g. high energy astrophysics, physics of planet formation, galaxies and cosmology, galactic astronomy, and heliophysics.
+The Special Courses in Space Sciences will give you a deeper understanding of e.g. high energy astrophysics, physics of planet formation, galaxies and cosmology, galactic astronomy, and heliophysics.
 Here you can select the topics that support your Master‘s thesis.
-The Space technology module allows to get deep knowledge of design of space instruments.
-The purpose of the Optical instrumentation design and technology module is to give to a student the knowledge of design of various optical instruments.
-The students can also choose the Data-analytics and Physical modelling modules which will improve their understanding of the data analysis techniques and the methods of physical modelling.
+The Instrumentation for Space Sciences module allows to get deep knowledge of the design of optical and space instruments.
+The students can also choose the Data-analytics and Physical modelling modules which will improve their understanding of the data analysis techniques and the methods of physical modeling.

 The aim of the Master’s education is to support you to become an independent expert who can evaluate information critically, plan and execute research projects to find new knowledge, and to solve scientific and technological problems independently and as part of a group.